+C. The identities of students at risk of anaphylaxis, and who are prescribed an adrenaline autoinjector, including where their medication is located?
+Yes □ No

+d.
+How to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector?
+Yes □ No

+e.
+The school's general first aid and emergency response procedures for all inschool and out-of-school environments?
+Yes □ No

+f.
+Where the adrenaline autoinjector(s) for general use is kept?
+Yes □ No

+g.
+Where the adrenaline autoinjectors for individual students are located including if they carry it on their person?
+Yes □ No

-SECTION 6: Communication Plan
+SECTI ON 6: Communication Plan

-48. Is there a Communication Plan in place to provide information about anaphylaxis and the school's policies?
+there a Communication Plan in place to provide information about anaphylaxis d the school's policies?

 a.
 To school staff?
 Yes □ No

 b.
-To students? ■ Yes □ No
+To students?
+Yes □ No

-c.
-To parents? ■ Yes □ No
+C. To parents?
+Yes □ No

 d.
-To volunteers? ■ Yes □ No
+To volunteers?
+Yes □ No

 e.
-To casual relief staff? ■ Yes □ No
+To casual relief staff?
+Yes □ No

 49. Is there a process for distributing this information to the relevant school staff?
 Yes □ No

 a.
 What is it?

 Current Anaphylaxis policy

 Staff inductions

 Twice yearly briefing.

-50. How will this information kept up to date?
+50. Ho ow will this information kept up to date?

 Annual review conducted by the Executive team.

-51. Are there strategies in place to increase awareness about severe allergies among students for all in-school and out-of-school environments? ■ Yes □ No
+e there strategies in place to increase awareness about severe allergies among udents for all in-school and out-of-school environments?
+Yes □ No

-52. What are they?
+52. W hat are they?

-Assemblies
+• Assemblies